 Maintenance: Lemon balm needs virtually no maintenance, just harvest the aerial parts as needed for tea and medicine making.
 If transplanting it, make sure to water it as it is getting established.
 It will likely pop up around your garden; either let it grow or dig it up and share it with a friend.

 Medicinal: It's good for colds, during menstruation, and for the gallbladder, liver, gastrointestinal area, and for your heart.
 It’s also a calming herb, so make yourself a cup of lemon balm tea when you are stressed out or if you know you will need some calm energy later in the day.
 I like to make a big jar of tea in the morning and sip on it throughout the day, because it's so tasty!

 This blog post is for educational purposes only.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

+I'd love to hear from you!
 What are your favorite ways to use lemon balm?
 Where is it growing in your garden?

 If you are longing for an enticing garden sanctuary that lures you outside and rewards you daily with a full basket, you're in the right place!
 Enter your email to get free weekly gardening advice that is honest, practical, and encouraging.